EightBitBoy/hijacr/ABOUT.md

 ## Content

-The developer of this application is not reliable for the comics' contents.
+The developer of this application is not responsible for the comics' contents.
 The contents are the property of the respective owners.

 ## Libraries